There are only 9 absolute musts, but thousands of other reasons to Florence

 ONE: The view from San Miniato al Monte

-Let everybody stop at Piazzale Michelangelo for the view over the city.
+Let everybody else stop at Piazzale Michelangelo for the view over the city.
 While a very good spot for the pics, it is basically an over-crowded parking.
-Go uphill, Via delle Porte Sante, at San Miniato Monastery.
+Go uphill, Via delle Porte Sante, to San Miniato al Monte.
 This is the church with the most beautiful view in the world.

 TWO: THE ROOFTOPS OF FLORENCE

 Flirence has a magical skyline to dream on to.
-The miraculous dome of the duomo, the unmistakable tower of the Signoria, the tiled rooftops, the marbled facades and the Rennaissance palazzi create an immersive feeling that becomes the city cooyright.
+The miraculous dome of the Duomo, the unmistakable tower of the Signoria, the tiled rooftops, the marbled facades and the Rennaissance palazzi create an immersive feeling that becomes the city copyright.
 At your hotel, ask for a room at a superior floor or a penthouse.
 Have a late breakast on the terrace.
 Dine with a view.

 Catch the colors of the Duomo at sunset.
 But be aware of the closing times to be sure you went up the campanile before that.
-I am a lazy person, but I find the Campanile di Giotto worth the effort.
+I am a lazy person, but I find the Campanile di Giotto worth the effort (414 stairs).
 And that is an under statement.
 The view of the Bruneleschi’s dome from the nearby tower of the campanile is a wonder of the world.

 Ponte Vecchio is famous for the sunset show, street concerts inluded.
 A trully wonderful afternoon escape is Fiesole, the village overlooking Florence from a neighboring hilltop.

-- The secret Vasari Corridor.
-By appointment only, when visiting the Uffizi.
+SIX The Uffizi Gallery and the secret Vasari Corridor.
+By prior reservation only, when visiting the Uffizi.
 You know about it from Dan Brown’s Inferno.

-- Florence in style.
+EIGHT Florence in style.
 This is not arrogance, it’s art.
-Firenze is for palazzi, couture, Bargello exhibits, Renaissance; just splurge.
+Firenze is for palazzi, walking and shopping on Via Tornabuoni, Bargello exhibits, the Medici and the wonders of the Renaissance; just splurge.
 It’s the place to live like an aristo.